Working with assessment templates in Compliance Manager

 You may want to modify a template you’ve already created, such as to add controls, or add or remove improvement actions.
 The process is similar to the template creation process in that you’ll upload formatted Excel file with your template data.

-However, there are particular details to be aware of as you format your file with changes to existing template data.
+However, there are details to be aware of as you format your file with changes to existing template data.
 We recommend you review these instructions carefully to ensure you don’t overwrite any existing data that you want to retain.

-Jump to a section below to quickly find the instructions you need:
+To work with this file, jump to a section below to quickly find the instructions you need:

 - Edit the main template attributes